apisani1/poetry-project-template/{{cookiecutter.project_name}}/docs/api/index.md

 # API Reference

-This section will contain the API documentation for langchain-prolog.
+This section will contain the API documentation for {{ cookiecutter.project_name }}.

 ## How to Document Your API